Aaron-Zhao123/blog/papers/train/train_summary.md

 Using synchronous SGD to train is very popular in distributed computing.
 The problem is, if giving a large minibatch to each GPU, the neural network model loses its generalization and thus has worse accuracy.
 This paper proposes a linear relationship between learning rate and batch size: for using a larger batch per GPU, learning rate has to increase linearly as well.
 At early stage of training, to enable the linear scaling of learning rate, the network has to perform "warmup": ramps up the learning rate from small to large in the first few epochs.
+#### **4. Revisiting Unreasonable Effectiveness of Data in Deep Learning Era**